iijimakazuyuki/katacoda-scenarios/argocd-getting-started/step4.md

 `kubectl apply -f manifest-application.yaml`{{execute}}

-You can see `manifest` in the Argo CD dashboard and `podinfo` will show up too.
+You can see `manifest` and `podinfo` applications in the Argo CD dashboard.
 Podinfo is an open source Web application. cf. `https://github.com/stefanprodan/podinfo`

-Wait until `podinfo` is `Sync` and `Healthy` in the dashboard, which means podinfo is deployed successfully.
+Wait until `podinfo` is `Synced` and `Healthy` in the dashboard, which means podinfo is deployed successfully.

 Forward the environment's port to access podinfo's Web UI by executing following command: